francesNLP/frances/README.md

 	- definition:           Definition of the article/topic
 	- edition_num:          1,2,3,4,5,6,7,8
 	- header:               Header of the page's article/topic
-	- num_article_words:    Number of words per article/topic
+	- num_words:            Number of words per article/topic
 	- place:                Place where the volume was edited (e.g. Edinburgh)
 	- related_terms:        Related articles/topics (e.g. see X article)
 	- source_text_file:     File Path of the XML file from which the article/topic belongs